The Veterinary and Food Administration units

 This division is responsible for:

-• Promotion of good dietary habits among children and adults.
+• Promoting healthy eating habits among children and young adults

 • Provision of information to segments of the population with special nutritional needs.